NEXT UP ON this.

 Dr Lauren Arundell,

-Institute of Physical Activity and Nutrition (IPAN), Deakin University
+Institute for Physical Activity and Nutrition (IPAN), Deakin University

 Dr Arundell says it’s her hope that this study can help determine the times of day where interventions are needed to get teenagers out of their seats and moving around.